redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Application search and external secondary index**

-RediSearch supports application search whether the source of record is another database or Redis itself.
-You can use RediSearch as an external secondary index (for example, for indexing numeric or full-text data) and as a full-text search engine.
+Search and Query supports application search whether the source of record is another database or Redis itself.
+You can use Search and Query as an external secondary index (for example, for indexing numeric or full-text data) and as a full-text search engine.

 **Secondary index for Redis data**

-You can represent your data model using Redis hashes and RedisJSON documents.
+You can represent your data model using Redis hashes and JSON documents.
 You can then declare secondary indexes to support various queries on your data set.
-RediSearch 2.0 updates indexes automatically whenever a hash/JSON document (that matches the indexes) is updated.
+Search and Query 2.0 updates indexes automatically whenever a hash/JSON document (that matches the indexes) is updated.

 **Geo-distributed search**